Here's Apple's huge apology for slowing down your old iPhone

 It's too early to say whether an apology and a cheaper battery replacement will be enough to restore full trust in Apple, one of the the most valuable brands in the world and a company that prides itself on touting top customer satisfaction ratings at each new product launch.

-Apple didn't immediately respond to an additional request for comment, including a question about why Apple's batteries experience unexpected shutdowns to begin with.
+Apple didn't immediately respond to an additional request for comment, including a question about why its batteries experience unexpected shutdowns to begin with.
+It's important to note that Apple isn't actually apologizing for slowing down old iPhones.
+The company still argues throttling speeds was the right decision to keep phones from shutting down.
+The apology is more about Apple's choice to keep the decision secret until now.

-You can read Apple's full letter to customers below, and read more about Apple's battery slowdown in our FAQ.
+You can read Apple's full letter to customers below, and read more about the battery slowdown in our FAQ.

 A Message to Our Customers about iPhone Batteries and Performance